Indwelling Pleural Catheter (PleurX™)

 What should I expect after the procedure?

 If you are going home after the procedure, you will need to have someone drive you home.
 Your provider will tell you when you can go back to normal activity and when to shower.
 You will probably have a visiting nurse come to your house at first.
-You should call your provider if:
+Call your provider if:

 • You have increasing pain.